Success Hacks — 20 Dec 2022

 While society is slowly moving toward a more familiar milieu, the constant evolution of the virus is a reminder that we can’t take stability for granted.
 As such, business is more agile and dynamic than ever, with processes in place in case of future lockdowns.

 One aspect of this is the relocalization of businesses.
 Companies in a post-COVID climate are finding new pride in providing for their locale.
-This is reflected by an upsurge in local domains – for example, companies based in the UAE switching their sites to an ae registrar.
+This is reflected by an upsurge in local domains – for example, companies based in the UAE switching their sites to an ae registrar, or if you’re targeting people in Sweden, you can register an se domain.

 When it comes to online marketing, one of the biggest effects is tone: adverts that seem too self-serving come across as tone-deaf in a post-crisis world.
 Instead, ensure your messaging is aligned with the needs and emotions of your customers.